-DescriptionLetcher County native George Fugate describes his life while growing up on a farm and being raised by his grandparents.
-Coal rights were given to John C. C. Mayo of the family farm, because Fugate states Mayo bribed his grandmother in doing so.
-When Fugate finished eighth grade he attended Eastern Normal School.
-This was the first time Fugate had seen running water and electricity living in the dormitory.
-He discusses recreation on campus.
-He began his teaching career in Letcher County.
-Fugate also had a military career with the National Guard and was drafted into WWI and WWII.
-Each time returning to KY with a career in coal mining, teaching and the railroad.
-Fugate discusses the Unions and the issues with the coal mining company's.
-Fugate retired in 1964 and settled in Lexington, attributed his long life to his attitude.
+DescriptionLetcher County native George Fugate describes his life while growing up on a farm where he was raised by his grandparents.
+Fugate mentions that John C. Mayo bribed his grandmother for coal rights after they moved to Whitesburg.
+When Fugate finished eighth grade he attended Eastern Normal School, which was the first time he saw running water and electricity.
+In this interview, he discusses recreation on campus, his education, and his eventual teaching career in Letcher County.
+Fugate also details his military career with the National Guard and his participation in WWI and WWII.
+Upon returning to Kentucky after being deployed, he worked in coal mining, education, and with the railroad.
+Fugate also discusses local Unions and relevant issues with the coal mining companies.
+Fugate retired in 1964 and had settled in Lexington by the time of this interview.